 Looking to relax?
 Whether you’re here for a girl’s weekend or reconnecting as a couple, Palm Springs is home to world-famous spas, chef-crafted cocktails, and top-shelf restaurants.

-The Palm Springs Aerial Tramway is the world’s largest rotating tramway.
-Spend a half day taking in the views as you rise from the desert floor into the pristine wilderness of Mt.
+On our last visit, we took the Palm Springs Aerial Tramway—the world’s largest rotating tramway—from the desert floor up, up, up into the pristine wilderness of Mt.
 San Jacinto State Park.

 12. Smoky Mountains for Crowd-Free Hikes

-Visiting The Smoking Mountains in November is perfect if you’re looking to enjoy the area without the typical summer crowds.
+Visiting the Smoky Mountains in November is perfect if you’re looking to enjoy the area without the typical summer crowds.

-This is also a great time of year to go see Cades Cove and Clingmans Dome without the usual crowds and take in spectacular views along roads like Newfound Gap Road and Little River Road.
+On our November visit, we loved visiting Cades Cove and Clingmans Dome without the usual crowds.
+You’ll find spectacular views along Newfound Gap Road and Little River Road.

-The outdoor attractions in Gatlinburg and Pigeon Forge are still open and transitioning to holiday celebrations like the Gatlinburg Festival of Trees and the Smoky Mountain Christmas in the Dollywood theme park.
+The outdoor attractions in Gatlinburg and Pigeon Forge are still open but transitioning to holiday celebrations.
+Check out the Gatlinburg Festival of Trees and the Smoky Mountain Christmas in the Dollywood theme park.

 Check the price and availability of the Smoky Mountains helicopter tour here.